nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 );
 ```

-&hellip; and create a transaction object and relay it to the network.
+&hellip; create a transaction object and relay it to the network.
 `wallet.createTransaction()` is a short-hand for `new BasicTransaction(wallet.publicKey, recipient, ...)` and
-it also takes care of signing the transaction for you.
+it also takes care of signing the transaction for us.

 ```js
 function sendTransaction(address, amount) {